gitmeED331/Firefly/README.md

 # Elements of this project:
 - [X] Overview
-  - Status: I'm good with it
+- [X] Workspaces
+  - New:
-  - Issues:
+    - Added dynamic expandability
+    - Converted primary workspace labels to icons
-    - [X] styling
+    - Added animation and additional styling
-    - [X] Dimensions
+  - Issues: ?
 - [X] Title box
+  - New:
+    - Added App icon
+    - Added animation and additional styling
-- [ ] Media Ticker & Player Popup:
+- [X] Media Ticker & Player Popup:
-  - Status: nearly complete
+    - New:
+      - added app icon to ticker
+      - added album art to player
+      - Additional styling
     - Issues:
-    - [ ] popup window (auto close on click off)
-    - [X] Window Placement issue: currently causes excess window and cover up * - now placed correctly without issue
+      - [ ] player icon is blurred (may be unsolveable due to AGS limitations)
-- [ ]System app Tray
+- [ ] System app Tray
-  - status: nearly complete
+  - New:
+    - Added reveal button
+    - Added app launcher
+    - Additional styling
-  - issues:
+  - Issues:
     - [X] some program menus are not working properly (such as Deezer)
     - [X] want to make is dynamic (open and close with arrow button)
+  - To Do:
     - [ ] Need to find a way for specific "favorite" or "always show" apps so I can shrink the bar but keep the ones I use most always visible
 - [ ] System Info Tray
-  - Status: nearly complete
-  - issues:
+  - New:
-    - [X] Reactive Volume icon with popup window sliders
+    - Added power profiles popup window menu
-      - [X] added app mixer and sink selector
+    - Additional styling
+  - To Do:
     - [ ] need to move the wifi controls from the system tray to the system info tray
     - [ ] need to create bluetooth control
-    - [X] need to make power profile selection menu for the battery indicator
-    - [X] Added battery bar
-- [ ] Date/Clock & Calendar Popup
+- [X] Date/Clock & Calendar Popup
-  - Status: nearly complete
+  - New:
+    - Created a custom built calendar widget
-  - Issues:
+    - Additional styling
-    - [ ] popup window (auto close on click off)
-    - [X] Window Placement issue: currently causes excess window and cover up * - now placed correctly without issue
-- [ ] Dashboard Button & Dashboard
+- [X] Dashboard Button & Dashboard
-  - Status: nearly complete
+  - New:
-  - Issues:
+    - Added calendar widget
-    - popup window
-      - [ ] auto close on click off
-      - [X] spanning notification section to the bottom of screen
+    - Added Wifi and Bluetooth menus
 - [X] Lockscreen
 - [X] Session Control window
 - [X] AGS Greeter (greetd)
 - Theming/Styling
   - Status: almost complete
-  - Issues:
+  - To Do:
     - [ ] Need to consolidate and refine (eliminate duplicate code)

 **I am running Arch Linux**